danial-razi/react-abacus-simulator/README.md

 Interested in running the project locally or contributing?
 Here is how to get started:

-1.  **Fork the repository** by clicking the 'Fork' button on the top right of the page.
+1.  **Fork the repository** by clicking the Fork button on the top right of the page.
 2.  **Clone your forked repository**:
     ```bash
     git clone https://github.com/<YOUR_USERNAME>/react-abacus-simulator.git